-More than 20 killed as Bangladesh protesters renew call for Hasina to quit
+At least 30 killed as Bangladesh protesters renew call for Hasina to quit

-Protests over a jobs quota system have morphed into a wider antigovernment movement across the country of 170 million people.
+Protests over a jobs quota system have morphed into a wider antigovernment movement demanding the prime minister’s resignation.

-More than 20 people have been killed and dozens more injured in a new round of violence in Bangladesh as police fired tear gas and lobbed stun grenades to disperse tens of thousands of protesters who returned to the streets to ask Prime Minister Sheikh Hasina to resign.
+At least 30 people have been killed and dozens more injured in a new round of violence in Bangladesh as police fired tear gas and lobbed stun grenades to disperse tens of thousands of protesters who returned to the streets to ask Prime Minister Sheikh Hasina to resign.

-The deaths were reported by the police and doctors on Sunday in the capital Dhaka and in the northern districts of Bogura, Pabna and Rangpur, as well as in Magura in the west, Comilla in the east, and Barisal and Feni in the south.
+The deaths were reported by the police and doctors on Sunday in the capital Dhaka and the northern districts of Bogura, Pabna and Rangpur, as well as in Magura in the west, Comilla in the east, and Barisal and Feni in the south.

 Keep readinglist of 4 items